BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Actions-List.md

 ## Give journal: `givejournal`

-This event simply gives the player his journal.
+This action simply gives the player his journal.
 It acts the same way as **/j** command would.

 !!! example
     ```YAML